HLR/DomiKnowS/developer/KNOWLEDGE.md

 ```

 This means that the candidates of a `pair` concept are generated based on a `word_{i}` and a `word_{j}`.
-Considering the properties of `contains` and `has_a`, in case of defining a `semantic frame` we have to define the following code.
+Considering the properties of `contains` and `has_a`, in case of defining a `semantic frame` with multiple semantic elements, we can define it as follows,

 ```Python
 semantic_frame = Concept('semantic-frame')
 semantic_frame.has_a(verb=word, subject=word, object=word)
 ```

-As we only support relationships between three concepts, in case of a relation with more arguments, you have to break it to relationships between a main concept and one other concept each time.
+We only support relationships between three concepts.
+Therfore, in case of a relation has more arguments, you have to break it to relationships between a main concept and one other concept each time.

 ```Python
 semantic_frame = Concept('semantic-frame')